Georgia Travel Insurance 2026

 How to Choose a Qualifying Policy

-Most standard international travel insurance policies will meet the requirements as long as they explicitly include Georgia in the covered territory, meet the 30,000 GEL minimum coverage for medical and accident expenses, show clear policy dates matching your stay, and provide a certificate in English or Georgian.
+Most standard international travel insurance policies will meet the requirements.
+Your policy must include Georgia in the covered territory, meet the 30,000 GEL minimum for medical and accident expenses, show dates matching your stay, and provide a certificate in English or Georgian.

 International Providers